CabbageCrow/SlimeRancher-HandyUpgrades-Mod/README.md

 (The installer handles all the prerequisites (UPM) and places the dlls into the right folder.)

 ### Manual installation
 A manual installation is a bit more work and there are more possibilities for mistakes.
 Try using the Installer first.

+If you have Multi Mod installed, you shouldn't install UPM manually.
+Either put the .dll files into the "Mods" folder or use the Handy Upgrades Installer.

 This mod needs **UPM (Unity Plugin Manager)** to work.
 If you have UPM already installed, you can skipt the next step and continue with 2.